asukakenji/cheatsheets/go-interfaces.md

 Interfaces defined in frequently used packages (like `io`, `fmt`) are included.
 Interfaces that have significant importance are also included.

+All of the following information is based on `go version go1.8.3 darwin/amd64`.

 ### (builtin)

 #### [error](https://golang.org/pkg/builtin/#error)

 ```go
 type error interface {
 	Error() string